DelfsEngineering/betterforms-figma-bridge/evals/test4/notes.md

 -Elements are not positioned correctly (in schema it looks ok but renders like there is no css) -Doesn't escape all quotes

+Deep dive notes:
+- used justify-center when it should have been justify-between
+- color renders when using bg-white/black but not bg-[#ffffff]
+- used input_placeholder_small_off when html or text would be ideal